-Piracy is on the rise and it hurts most the original content/product creators.
+Piracy is on the rise and it hurts most of the original content/product creators.
 There are a lot of laws that protect the creators against using their content without their consent.
 One such law is Copyright.
 Copyright is a law that gives the owner the right to make multiple copies of their original copyrighted work.
 But it also prevents others from doing the same without the permission of the owner. so this article you will get an idea about how to get copyright in India.

 To use these facilities, the owner has to register his work by copyright registration.
-In India, it is done under Copyright Act,1957 and Copyright Rules 2013.
+In India, it is done under the Copyright Act,1957 and Copyright Rules 2013.
 Copyright is basically for the protection of original content creators against duplication of their content without their permission.

 Fundamentals of Copyright Registration in India

 If you are an innovator, then it is vital that you protect your creations by copyrighting them.
-But first, you should have an understanding of what is actually eligible for a copyright and what is not.
+But first, you should have an understanding of what is actually eligible for copyright and what is not.
 I’ve listed below some features of a work/content/product that can be copyrighted under the Indian laws.

 - A thought or an idea cannot be copyrighted but the expression of the same can be.
-For example, you can copyright a software that you code on any system, but not the thought of writing that code.
+For example, you can copyright software that you code on any system, but not the thought of writing that code.